 Jaden’s boyfriend (Tyler, The Creator) is featured on “NOIZE,” and on his verse, he uses his villainous voice to smash his competition efficiently.
 Personally, I love how effortlessly he drops his punchlines on his part, in addition to his steady flow and cool demeanor.

-Towards the end of “K”, that s**t turns into an all out club banger.
+Towards the end of “K”, that s**t turns into an all out club banger!
 You get snippets of n***as getting haircuts, a hard-hitting instrumental and boisterous lyrics by Jaden.
-S**t, after I wiped the tears off of my face from the first part of this song, I hopped on my couch and jammed the f**k out to this part!
+S**t, after I wiped the tears off of my face from the first part of this song, I hopped on my couch and jammed the f**k out to this second part!

 “Again” starts off as a banger, as it features plenty of mumbling and a heavy-hitting trap beat that just knocked the Cheerios off of the top of my fridge.
 On this portion of the song, you get a gritty approach from the California native, as he bullies foes and brags about his unattainable lifestyle.
-Ultimately, the song turns into this complete sapfest, as the once confident Jaden transforms into a clingy ass n***a that probably eats all the red Starbursts in a pack and takes naps on random lawns with his girlfriend.
+Ultimately, the song turns into this complete sapfest, as the once confident Jaden transforms into a clingy ass n***a that probably eats all the red Starbursts in a pack of them and takes naps on random lawns with his girlfriend.
 Honestly, how drastically this song flipped faces is astonishing.

 1. ON MY OWN